-The Paley Center offers classes via videoconferencing on a wide variety of topics that have been developed and are conducted by the Paley Center's education staff.
+The Paley Center offers remote classes via videoconferencing on a wide variety of topics that have been developed and are conducted by the Paley Center's education staff.
 Classes include clips from the Paley Archive that provide information, stimulate conversation, and encourage active viewing and critical thinking.
 Pre- and post-visit educational materials provide additional thematically relevant information and extend the learning experience.
 To determine which class fits your needs, please read through the description, pre- and post-visit activities, and scheduling information.

-Schedule a Videoconference Class
+Schedule a Remote Class

 What Is Family?